When you set up in business via a limited company, your annual profits will be subject to corporation tax.

 Your accountant can submit your CT600 return any time between the date of your company year end your statutory filing date.
 This is typically the latest of 12 months after the end of your year end, or 3 months after you get a notice to deliver a return.

-Unsurprisingly, if you submit your return late, or the contents are inaccurate, you – and not your accountant – will be charged a penalty.
+If you submit your corporation tax return late, or the contents are inaccurate, you – and not your accountant – will be charged a penalty.

 If your company is liable to pay any corporation tax, you must settle the balance by 9 months and 1 day after your normal due date.